wilsonmar/wilsonmar.github.io/_posts/2018-12-28-azure-devsecops.md

 Notice the URL is "https://<em>YourOrganization</em>.visualstudio.com".

+1. Create your organization with a personal Microsoft account or a work or school accountdocs.microsoft.com

+   <a target="_blank" href="https://docs.microsoft.com/en-us/azure/devops/organizations/accounts/create-organization?view=vsts">Quick Start: Create an Azure DevOps organization</a>

    HISTORY: In Sept 2018 these were repackaged as an upgrade of Visual Studio Online (VSO) which include capabilities in Visual Studio Team Services (VSTS) that began as a performance testing server and Team Foundation Server (TFS), which is now called "Visual Studio Server".

 1. Click on your icon at the upper-right corner for the account menu.